aspose-cells/Aspose.Cells-Doc-md/english/java/faqs/how-to-fix-runtimeexception-fontconfig-head-is-null/_index.md

 ## Install the Necessary Fonts

-If you’re working in an environment where you can install packages, you can install font-related packages to ensure that basic fonts are available.
+If you’re working in an environment where you can install packages, you can install font‑related packages to ensure that basic fonts are available.
 For Linux systems, you could install font packages such as:

 **Debian/Ubuntu**: